 Liabilities of Bupropion Addiction & Abuse

 Abusers of bupropion may suffer its effects occasionally with recreational use, and more acutely in cases of bupropion addiction.
 Clinical reports describe bupropion’s effects as similar to cocaine or amphetamines, especially at higher dosages.
 Wellbutrin and other brand names of bupropion have been documented in overdose cases after oral ingestion, and as a result of insufflation (recreational snorting).
-Bupropion addiction is not limited to recreational use.
+Bupropion addiction is not limited to recreational use, as it is prescribed for many different conditions and disorders.
 It is a drug with addictive properties.
-Case reports show that bupropion abuse resulted in drug-induced seizures, tachycardia, agitation, and hallucinations.10,11
+Case reports show that bupropion use (as prescribed) as well as when abused has resulted in drug-induced seizures, tachycardia, agitation, and hallucinations.10,11

 How Does Addiction to Bupropion Occur?